 CNet Training’s technical education programs will be of even more value as they are now approved by the Institute of Electrical and Electronics Engineers (IEEE), the world’s technical professional organisation for the advancement of technology.

-Those who attend CNet’s programs and who are IEEE members benefit from gaining IEEE Professional Development Hours (PDH) which result in IEEE Continuing Education Units (CEUs).
-Not only will those who successfully complete CNet’s programs receive the official CNet certification, they also have the option to apply for an IEEE CEU certification, making it even more credible.
+Those who attend CNet Training’s programs and who are IEEE members benefit from gaining IEEE Professional Development Hours (PDH) which result in IEEE Continuing Education Units (CEUs).
+Not only will those who successfully complete CNet Training’s programs receive the official CNet Training certification, they also have the option to apply for an IEEE CEU certification, making it even more credible.

-All of CNet’s programs from The Global Digital Infrastructure Education Framework are approved by the IEEE, from qualification level 3 right through to the world’s only Masters Degree in Data Centre Leadership and Management, which is a level 7 program.
+All CNet Training programs from The Global Digital Infrastructure Education Framework are approved by the IEEE, from qualification level 3 right through to the world’s only Masters Degree in Data Centre Leadership and Management, which is a level 7 program.

 The IEEE started in 1833 and the international company is well respected all over the globe and has over 423,000 members in 160 different countries.
 IEEE and its members inspire a global community to innovate for a better tomorrow and its highly cited publications, conferences, technology standards, and professional and educational activities.
 IEEE is the trusted “voice” for engineering, computing, and technology information around the globe.

-CNet’s President and CEO, Andrew Stevens, said: “CNet’s programs are of huge value, but we are delighted that they are IEEE approved too.
+CNet Training’s President and CEO, Andrew Stevens, said: “CNet Training’s programs are of huge value, but we are delighted that they are IEEE approved too.
 Having this approval makes them even more valuable and sets them apart from the rest whilst providing extra benefits to the IEEE members.
-Now, those who attend CNet’s programs can benefit from being awarded CEUs, which will be instantly recognisable by those in the industry.
+Now, those who attend CNet Training’s programs can benefit from being awarded CEUs, which will be instantly recognisable by those in the industry.
 It also demonstrates a commitment to continuing education, demonstrating their efforts to ensure their skills remain professionally certified and current.”